scala/docs.scala-lang/_overviews/scala-book/abstract-classes.md

 ## When Scala code will be called from Java code

-Regarding the second point — the second time when you’ll need to use an abstract class — because Java doesn't know anything about Scala traits, if you want to call your Scala code from Java code, you’ll need to use an abstract class rather than a trait.
+Regarding the second point — the second time when you’ll need to use an abstract class — because Java doesn’t know anything about Scala traits, if you want to call your Scala code from Java code, you’ll need to use an abstract class rather than a trait.